 It’s easier than ever to launch an audio advertising campaign: just write a script, get a voice, and publish it on Pandora, Spotify, or Stitcher.
+Boom, radio ads!
 What could possibly go wrong?

-Well, let me tell you a secret about audio ads: the vast majority of businesses that spend money to create an audio ad fail to convert customers or users.
+Well, let me tell you a secret about radio ads: the vast majority of businesses that spend money to create an audio ad fail to convert customers or users.

-But not to worry, because this guide will show you the complete blueprint to creating online radio ads that convert.
+But not to worry: this guide will show you the complete blueprint to creating online radio ads that bring you clients.

 1. Start with “why”